Alectryon (mythology): Mythology

-According to Lucian, Alectryon was said to have been 'an adolescent boy, beloved of Ares, who kept the god company at drinking parties, overindulged with him, and was his companion in lovemaking'.
+According to Lucian, Alectryon was said to have been 'a young man (...) beloved by Ares, and drank with the god, partied with him and shared in his erotic adventures'.
 Ares, fearing that his affair with Aphrodite would be found out and then he would be told on by Helios, the sun god, especially because of his suspicions that he would tell Hephaestus, the god of forgery and the husband of Aphrodite, commanded Alectryon to stand outside his door and watch for Helios, the god of the sun who saw everything, or anyone else, to bear witness to his affair.

 Alectryon thus stood guard outside of his room as the two made love.
 But one day, he fell asleep during his watch, and Helios discovered the lovers the next morning.
 The sun-god then informed Hephaestus, to the choices of the two, who then created a net to ensnare and then shame them.
 Furious, Ares punished Alectryon by transforming him into a rooster which never forgets to announce the rising of the sun in the morning by its crowing, as his way of apologizing to Ares for falling asleep on the job, but this failed to make amends.

 According to Pausanias, the rooster is Helios' sacred animal, always crowing when he is about to rise.